xtcPanda/CS50/README.md

 # CS50
-this is my work in the best course i took ever &lt;3
+This is my work for the best course I took ever | year 2020 &lt;3